commonsguy/cwac-provider/README.markdown

 Release Notes
 -------------
+- v0.3.0: switched to `openAssetFile()` where possible for better compatibility
 - v0.2.5: pulled out permissions check into separate method
 - v0.2.4: added `LegacyCompatCursorWrapper` and `USE_LEGACY_CURSOR_WRAPPER`
 - v0.2.3: resolved issue #8, supporting actual length for assets and raw resources